Cellist / Conductor Mstislav Rostropovich

 A Conversation with Bruce Duffie

 have with cellist and conductor Mstislav Rostropovich.
-We met
+We met at Orchestra

-begin or end with a biography or obituary or appreciation of my guest.
+or end with a biography or obituary or appreciation of my guest.
 This

 time, however, there is simply too much to say.
+Any meaningful discussion

-energy and exuberance.
+and exuberance.
 At the end of our conversation he apologized for his

 As we were settling down to begin, he emphasized that we should have, “Simple

 an ever-expanding repertoire of orchestral music, how do you decide which

 you will play, and which you will not play?